RobiNN1/phpCacheAdmin/README.md

 ## Installation

 Simply extract the content.
 Optional but highly recommended, run `composer install` before use.

 If you need to customize or add servers to the configuration file, do not edit `config.dist.php` directly, but copy it to `config.php`.

 ## Updating

-Replace all files and delete the `cache` folder.
+Replace all files and delete the `cache` folder
+(this folder contains only compiled Twig templates).

 ## Docker